-\begin{itemize} \item We reinterpret dataset shift, scanner bias, and population heterogeneity as violations of causal invariance, showing how causal mechanisms, rather than correlations, govern generalisation.
-This reframes domain adaptation, domain generalisation, and multi-institutional learning as instances of causal transfer.
+\item We reinterpret distribution shift in healthcare (including environmental, institutional, and population-induced variability) as perturbations of underlying causal mechanisms, rather than purely statistical discrepancies.
+This reframes domain adaptation, domain generalisation, and multi-institutional learning as problems of learning invariant causal structure across environments.

-\item We introduce a new taxonomy (see Figure \ref{fig:ctl-taxonomy}) that organises CTL methods by (i) their causal framework (structural causal models vs.\ potential outcomes), (ii) the causal operation they implement (invariance or counterfactual reasoning), and (iii) their role in the transfer pipeline (feature learning, alignment, or decision making).
+\item We introduce a new taxonomy (see Figure \ref{fig:ctl-taxonomy}) that organises causal transfer learning methods according to (i) their causal framework (structural causal models or potential outcomes), (ii) the type of causal operation they implement (invariance learning or counterfactual reasoning), and (iii) their role in the transfer pipeline (representation learning, alignment, or decision-making).